knope-dev/knope/docs/src/content/docs/reference/Config File/Steps/command.md

 ## Variables

-The `variables` attribute of this step is an object where the key is the string you wish to substitute and the value is one of the [available variables](../variables.md). **take care when selecting a key to replace** as _any_ matching string that is found will be replaced.
+The `variables` attribute of this step is an object where the key is the string you wish to substitute and the value is one of the [available variables](/reference/config-file/variables).
+**Take care when selecting a key to replace** as _any_ matching string that is found will be replaced.
 Replacements occur in the order they are declared in the config, so earlier substitutions may be replaced by later ones.

-[bumpversion]: ./bump-version
-[switchbranches]: ./switch-branches
-[`selectjiraissue`]: ./select-jira-issue
-[`selectgithubissue`]: ./select-gitHub-issue
-[`selectissuefrombranch`]: ./select-issue-from-branch